Fattcat/ASAS/README.md

 # [ FIRST USE ]

+INSTALLATION :
+ pip install pygame
+ pip install random
+ pip install keyboard
+ pip install os

-1. Write to main.py YOUR OWN USB FOR SAVE OUTPUT Example :E/
+1. Write to Scripts YOUR OWN USB FOR SAVE OUTPUT Example :E/
 2. All EIGHT Folders with specific Name will be automatically created in USB Drive (by default)
 3. Just plug USB with scripts or converted into exe app.